devlooped/dotnet-evergreen/readme.md

 Options:
-  -s, --source <source>      NuGet feed to check for updates. [default: https://api.nuget.org/v3/index.json] -i, --interval <interval>  Time interval in seconds for the update checks. [default: 5] -f, --force                Stop all running tool processes to apply updates. [default: True] -q, --quiet                Do not display any informational messages.
+  -s, --source <source>      NuGet feed to check for updates. [default: https://api.nuget.org/v3/index.json] --singleton                Ensure a single tool process is running.
+  -i, --interval <interval>  Time interval in seconds for the update checks. [default: 5] -f, --force                Stop all running tool processes to apply updates. [default: True] -q, --quiet                Do not display any informational messages.